alcoranpaul/portfolio-pangalawa/public/json/projects/project/asset_tracker.md

 # **Challenges & Solutions**

-- **Challenge:** Transitioning from a single-user Excel environment to a scalable multi-user platform.
+- **Challenge:** Transitioning from a single-user Excel environment to a scalable multi-user platform, despite client restrictions on Access usage in their production environment.
-  - **Solution:** Leveraged MS Access with a split database design to maintain performance and enable simultaneous user sessions.
+  - **Solution:** Developed separate Excel and Access applications, enabling single-user usage with Excel and multi-user support through Access with a split database design.

-- **Challenge:** Preventing data overwrite or conflict in a multi-user environment.
-  - **Solution:** Implemented lockout logic and robust user validation to control access during critical operations.

 - **Challenge:** Ensuring ease of use for non-technical users.
   - **Solution:** Built intuitive forms with clear prompts, tooltips, and automated logging, requiring minimal training.